 Built-in, recessed boot shelves

-British conceptions dominated the post-WW I invention of suburban estate living, down to the adjacent golf course (still Scottish in American minds, then).
+A British design ethos flavoured upscale, post-WW I suburban development, down to the adjacent golf course – still Scottish in American minds then.

 Basement English.
 Tavern room.

 Embedded stained timber walls.

 For arrivistes and others with deep pockets who found “basement English” and “Tavern room” unclear, the “built-in bar and lounge” would have reassured.